 “The interest you can charge if another business is late paying for goods or a service is ‘statutory interest’ – this is 8% plus the Bank of England (BoE) base rate for business-to-business transactions.
 You cannot claim statutory interest if there’s a different rate of interest in a contract.”

 So you need to make sure your contract states that you charge 8% statutory interest plus the Bank of England base rate.

 The freelancer contract I sell includes this clause and you can find out the current BoE base rate here.

 Taking legal action

-You can avoid a lot of hassle simply by setting out from the beginning what your payment terms are and agreeing with your client how much work you’re doing, at what rate, and over what time period before you start work.
+You can avoid a lot of this by simply setting out from the beginning what your payment terms are and agreeing with your client how much work you’re doing, at what rate, and over what time period before you start work.

-- This is how you make a claim to take court action in the UK and here’s an article outlining how much you can charge in late fees and recovery costs.
+- This is how you make a claim to take court action in the UK.